2No2Name/worldthreader/README.md

 Behavior that is based on the timing of entities going through portals might be delayed by a gametick when the entity is leaving the overworld.
 However `/gamerule worldthreader_AdditionalEntityTickAfterTeleport` ticks entities which are not teleporting to the overworld once after being placed in the world.
 This should allow them to catch up on the tick they missed out on.
-However this happens at the end of the tick, meaning that no other mobs or pistons were able to push or damage the entity in that tick, because it hasn't been there yet.
+However, this happens at the end of the tick, meaning that no other mobs or pistons were able to push or damage the entity in that tick, because it hasn't been there yet.

 In vanilla, nether portals do not teleport non-player entities when there is no nether portal in range in the other